PAIDiPaidThis.com

 How much do new windows cost for a whole house in the UK?

 Replacing every window in a house is one of those jobs where the quotes can swing wildly from one firm to the next.
 The number depends on how many openings you have, the frame material and whether you need any building work around the reveals.
-The real prices below come from actual prices, so you can see what people genuinely paid rather than a sales brochure estimate.
+The real prices on this page come from actual bills, so you can see what people genuinely paid rather than a sales brochure estimate.

 The quick version